 If you would like to set Conditions for Use for an entire

 Project, please contact the Synapse Access and Compliance Team (ACT) directly for assistance.

 By default, content within a

-Project.
-As with sharing settings, you can set local conditions for use for individual
+Folder or Project inherit the Conditions for Use of the parent Folder or Project.
+As with sharing settings, you can set local conditions for use for individual Folders,

 Tables but only in addition to the existing parent Project/Folder’s conditions for use.
 In other words, all content within a Folder or Project has, at a minimum, the Conditions for Use of its parent Folder or Project, and may have additional local conditions for use as needed.
 You cannot create a Folder, File, or Table that has fewer conditions for use than its parent or that has conditions for use that conflict with the conditions for use of the parent.

 To set Conditions for Use for Folders, Files, and Tables in Synapse, nagivate to the content in question and use the popup Conditions for Use dialogue box.
 If you select that you would like to set conditions for use for your content, you are asked if the Folder, File or Table contains, “sensitive human data that must be protected.”
 If you answer “yes,” the ACT will reach out to you to assist in setting the appropriate Conditions for Use.
 If you answer “no,” but still feel that your Folder, File or Table requires Conditions for Use, contact the ACT for further discussion (firstname.lastname@example.org).